 The Municipal Coordinator may activate the response and recovery elements of this plan.
-The TFS Northern Regional Chief and Regional Medical Coordinator (Northern Region) would request activation through the Regional Manager SES (North) or Regional Controller, however would happily provide advice.
 In addition, direction and/or advice to activate these arrangements may be provided by the:

-- Regional Emergency Management Controller (Regional Controller)/Police Commander, Northern Region - Regional Manager, State Emergency Service (Northern Region)
+- Regional Emergency Management Controller (Regional Controller)/Police Commander, Northern Region; or - Regional Manager, State Emergency Service (Northern Region).